 Apple’s iCloud and Microsoft’s OneDrive are some of the best online storage services currently available on the market.
 However, they are designed for different devices and operating systems.
 OneDrive is integrated with Windows 10, and is wonderful for Microsoft users, while iCloud comes packaged with any Apple product, and is very simple and intuitive.
 In this OneDrive vs iCloud review, we’ll take a look at these two prominent cloud storage solutions, and compare them so that you can get a good idea of which might be the one for you.
 Read on our iCloud vs OneDrive comparison to learn more about their plans & pricing, features, security, pros & cons.

 OneDrive Cloud Storage Service Overview

 Microsoft OneDrive is Microsoft’s answer to Apple’s iCloud, coming baked in with newer versions of Windows without the need to install any extra software.
-This makes it easily accessible to those who use Windows PCs at home, and want simple drag and drop cloud storage for some of their sensitive files, or files that need to be made portable.
+This makes it easily accessible to those who use Windows PCs at home and want a simple drag-and-drop cloud storage solution for some of their sensitive files, or files that need to be made portable.

 iCloud Cloud Storage Service Overview

 Many users are confused by iCloud and iCloud Drive.
 Are they the same thing? iCloud is the cloud storage service offered by Apple exclusively for their line of products. iCloud will automatically backup app settings, photos, email, videos, contacts, and more from all of your Apple devices, and much of that is done freely.
 You can use the iCloud Drive portion of iCloud similarly to OneDrive or other apps like Dropbox.